-For simplified issue (SI), the group is considering data collected from 30 companies.
+For Simplified Issue (SI), the group is considering data collected from 30 companies.
 Even with this number of companies, there is a shortage of applicable data at longer durations and younger ages.
 The group expects to develop a full 25-year select and ultimate table.
 They are looking for industry feedback on appropriate loading structures and valuation standards for business issued with this underwriting type.
-The SI underwriting framework and tools have changed rapidly in recent years, making the data used to support these tables somewhat out of step with current SI procedures such as prescription drug scoring and other scoring algorithms.
+The SI underwriting framework and tools have changed rapidly in recent years, making the data used to support these tables somewhat out of step with cur"The NAIC is currently evaluating actuarial modeling software for its use in moving to a PBR valuation environment."

+rent SI procedures such as prescription drug scoring and other scoring algorithms.

 Preneed insurance data submitted by the industry represent a high percentage share of the industry, despite the fact that only 11 companies contributed such data.
-The data is primarily unisex, so the team expects to first develop unisex preneed tables, then develop gender-specific tables after establishing the loading structure.
+The data is primarily unisex, so the team expects to first develop unisex preneed tables, then develop gender specific tables after establishing the loading structure.
 As with SI, the team is looking to industry and LATF on appropriate levels of loading should the table be used for valuation.